fury-gl/fury/docs/source/posts/2021/2021-06-21-gsoc-devmessias-3.rst

    4-Process A closes  X
    5-Process A unlink() the shared memory resource X

-This scenario should work well. unlink() X in it's the right way as discussed in the python official documentation.
-However, there is a open issue which a think it's related with the above scenario.
+The above scenario should work flawless.
+Calling unlink() in X is the right way as discussed in the python official documentation.
+However, there is a open issue  related the unlink method

 -  `Issue:
    https://bugs.python.org/issue38119 <https://bugs.python.org/issue38119>`__